webdigga/slot-picks/src/articles/what-is-network-spinal-chiropractic.md

 ## Holistic Assessment in Neurological Focused Chiropractic

-Neurological focused chiropractors are assessing the neuro-system holistically - bones, muscles, nerves, patterns, and how they interact with each other.
+Neurological focused Chiropractors are assessing the neuro-system holistically - bones, muscles, nerves, patterns, and how they interact with each other.

 ## Why Network Spinal is Unique and Gentle